 You need a soft landing while you finalise your permanent lease, complete school visits, or wait for your shipment to clear customs.
 Cost matters less than proximity to your future neighbourhood and good internet.

 You're arriving before your lease start date, or you want to trial a neighbourhood before committing.
-You'll want more space, a proper kitchen, and enough comfort to function as a family.
+You'll want more space, a proper kitchen, and enough comfort to actually function.

 Your longer-term housing plans are still in flux — a delayed build, a complicated relocation package, or a company still figuring out where to place you.
 You need something that feels like home, not a hotel.